 (Additional characteristics are defined in each usage definition in subsequent sections.)

-In addition a Certification Data table is defined below to be carried in the low-level signaling.
-The Certification Data table carries the necessary information for the authentication to a known root certificate and status verification of the keys used to sign signaling message content.
-The Certification Data table also carries information that allows the broadcaster to:
+In addition a CertificationData table is defined below to be carried in the low-level signaling.
+The CertificationData table carries the necessary information for the authentication to a known root certificate and status verification of the keys used to sign signaling message content.
+The CertificationData table also carries information that allows the broadcaster to:

 Manage a change of the signaling message signing key,